 Optimized gaming — The gaming industry, previously focused on the level distinctions of “easy,” “medium,” or “hard,” is now using AI technology to develop self-optimizing and -evaluating games.
 These new AI-powered games keep players engaged by continuously adjusting difficulty and strategy to suit player ability.

 Military planning — In a military setting, AI can be used to increase deployment efficiency.
 Autonomous machines (including drones and satellites) share data in real time to develop actionable strategies.
-The U.S. military AI system JADE evaluates historical data, combines information with learned reasoning, and presents suggestions to execute large-scale plans in minimal time.
+The U.S. military AI system JADE evaluates historical data combines information with learned reasoning and presents suggestions to execute large-scale plans in minimal time.

-Machine perception is the ability of a system to simulate human perception of the world.
+Machine perception is the ability of a system to simulate the human perception of the world.
 AI uses machine perception to extract information from different data sources.
-Computer vision is a type machine perception that allows AI to extract information from images.
+Computer vision is a type of machine perception that allows AI to extract information from images.

 Medical imaging — Computer vision represents a huge technological advancement for medical imaging and preventative care.
 The diagnostic program Zebra Medical Vision collects and analyzes medical scans for various clinical identifiers.
 It then accesses a database of millions of scans, enabling it to provide critical information such as the location of a tumour or a patient’s risk of cardiovascular disease.

 Manufacturing — The manufacturing sector is increasingly turning to robotics to speed up repetitive tasks.
 AI-enabled robots use computer vision to complete tasks and to adapt to changing environmental conditions, broadening the types of tasks available to robots and preventing costly mistakes on the assembly line.
 Fanuc‘s Gakushu robots use computer vision and a machine learning software to collect and evaluate data for path, speed, and task optimization in aerospace manufacturing.